Find Trade Colleges

 $43,155 Average Tuition & Fees

-Franklin Pierce University landed the #10 spot in the 2023 rankings for the best value trade school programs.
+Franklin Pierce University came in at #10 in this year’s edition of the Best Value Trade School Schools in New Hampshire ranking.
 This small private not-for-profit school is located in Rindge, New Hampshire, and it awarded 551 degrees in 2021-2022.

 Read full report on Franklin Pierce University